atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/08-spherical-coordinates-trig/README.md

 (sigh)
 (just skip this part and go to the next one since the explanation is trashed later anyway)

+(so there is zero explanation why a vector with a phi value that is orignally >`pi` now has a `phi` value less than `pi/2` in their illustration .......)
+* (I can see how this makes the trig relationships with `theta` easier to see later but why don't they say that???)

+(they also changed handedness from Figure 3 to Figure 4 & 5 without telling you ???)

+[Spherical coordinate grapher](https://www.geogebra.org/m/FzkZPN3K) amazing resource to understand this!

 ## Conventions Again: Z is Up!

 We were using the *right-hand coordinate system* until now, but spherical coordinates conventionally use the **left-hand coordinate system**.